IOWA BARN FOUNDATION 2014 All-State Tour

 Parsons barn, 22055 Highway 1, Keosauqua (Van Buren) County)-Highway 1 south of Keosauqua Bridge at the top of the hill on the west side.
 This is a small, but important, Pennsylvania style barn built for practical purposes rather than tradition on a gorgeous site above a village.
 The National Register barn was built in 1869.

-Vandewater barn, 3100 270th Street, Hebron, (Adair County)-Between Greenfield and Winterset, take Vinton Avenue south of Highway 92 to 270th Street.
+Vandewater barn (Meadow Brook Farm), 3100 270th Street, Orient, (Adair County)-Between Greenfield and Winterset, take Vinton Avenue south of Highway 92 to 270th Street.
 Go one mile west of Hebron Methodist Church.
 Barn was built by Henry Vandewater in 1911 and has been in the family since.
 It has notched beams, pegs, mortise and tendon joints and a memorable wooden cupola.

 Since conditions change, some photos may not show the current state of a particular barn.